eliaskounakas/ucal/README.md

-If you want to take this down, send me an email: elias.kounakas@proton.me
+If you want me to take this down, send me an email with a good reason: elias.kounakas@proton.me

 ## Start Developing